fdool73/insightvm_slackbot/README.md

 @nexpose_bot scan 192.168.1.1 192.168.1.2
 @nexpose_bot scan 192.168.1.1,192.168.1.2

-# Scan An Asset That Is In Multiple Sites (pick the one you want assert to be scanned as)
+# Scan An Asset That Is In Multiple Sites (pick the one you want asset to be scanned as)
 @nexpose_bot scan 192.168.1.1 site id:123

 # Scan a full site